 Atlassian provides their Jira Service Management Cloud Free for teams looking to understand what JSM has to offer at a high level.
 It includes most of the robust features that help users understand how JSM works, especially if they are testing JSM vs competitors like Zendesk or Freshdesk.

 However, Atlassian built in several blockers to ensure that this is just a very small business or testing the system with one department.
 For example, JSM Major Incidents (Incidents that cause significant disruption to everyday business operations) are capped at 5 per month, which can be extremely limiting for anything larger than a small, local business.
 Postmortems (a process of evaluating incidents after they have passed), a cornerstone for a successful Agile framework, are also capped at 5 per month.

-More than Jira Software or Jira Core, Jira Service Management Cloud Free is truly for those who are dipping their toes into JSM or exploring switching from competitors like Zendesk or Freshdesk.
+More than Jira Software or Jira Work Management, Jira Service Management Cloud Free is truly for those who are dipping their toes into JSM or exploring switching from competitors like Zendesk or Freshdesk.

 Once you upgrade to Jira Service Management’s Cloud Standard, you get into the realm of a product that works perfectly for your needs.
 At this point, you only need to upgrade if there are specific admin features lacking on Cloud Standard.

 With JSM Cloud Standard, you can get up to 5,000 agents (paying less per user as you scale up) with 250GB of storage and the Cloud Support Team ready to help you during local business hours.
 Cloud Standard users are allowed up to 100 major incidents per month (quite the jump from 5), with more auditing and reporting features available.